-Figure 7.
-Daily soil water content evolution in Llívia pilot from August 2020 to December 2022.
+Figure 8.
+Daily soil water content evolution in Llívia pilot from August 2020 to December 2023.
 Each rectangle shows different sensor depth (15, 30 and 45 cm) and rainfall and soil temperature at 15 cm.
 Legend colour are the different agronomical practices.

-For 2021, in Espolla pilot (Figure 5) we observed that NC presents an intermediate state between WE and CM (tilling + herbicides), responding similarly to CM in autumn (when the soil has not yet been recovering from summer drought) but quickly reaching similar SWC to WE, then following the same evolution till next spring, with CM presenting lower values along autumn and winter.
+For 2021, in Espolla pilot (Figure 6) we observed that NC presents an intermediate state between WE and CM (tilling + herbicides), responding similarly to CM in autumn (when the soil has not yet been recovering from summer drought) but quickly reaching similar SWC to WE, then following the same evolution till next spring, with CM presenting lower values along autumn and winter.
 In late winter (February-March) vegetation activation can be deduced from a decrease in SWC in all plots, although much slower in CM, which may be attributed to the absence of green cover.
 Sensibility to spring rains is again intermediate for NC, which joins SWC evolution of CM by the end of spring till next autumn, when the cycle repeats, which might be related to a still poorly developed green cover.
-It is expected that NC will resemble WE more and more as its green cover develops.
+It is expected that NC will tend to be similar to WE across seasons as its green cover will developed.
 In contrast, for 2022 WE and NC present throughout the whole year higher SWC values than CM, even in late winter.
 This could be because in 2022 rainfall filled the soil in all plots, while in 2021 it did not rain during late winter.
+During 2023, NC presented the lowest SWC and WE the highest, while the CM was intermediate.
+2023 presented a dry vegetative season with high air temperature which increased the evaporative demand of soils.
+Also, results suggest the possibility of additional water depletion effect by the NC under these dry conditions.
+The highest values of SWC in WE during 2023, corroborate the positive effects of long-term soil cover for soil water retention.

-In the Roses pilot, where combining vine conduction (Trellis vs Gobelet) and hillside management (Slope vs Terrace) (Figure 6), no clear pattern could be related with these conditions.
+In the Roses pilot, where combining vine conduction (Trellis vs Gobelet) and hillside management (Slope vs Terrace) (Figure 7), no clear pattern could be related with these conditions.
 The two plots presenting the lowest values shared no common factor: trellis + slope (TS) and Gobelet + terrace (GT).
-Some selective emergency irrigations or unplanned water leaks from the emergency irrigation system might have distorted the results.
-We are looking forward to obtaining information from the irrigation (amount of water, dropper flow, duration...).
+Some selective emergency irrigations or unplanned water leaks from the emergency irrigation system might have distorted the results (represented by tap symbols in Figure 7).
 However, both terraces (Trellis Terrace - TT and Gobelet Terrace - GT) seem to be more sensitive to spring rains as slope vineyards only respond near the soil surface.
 Gobelet + Slope (GS) is the least sensitive to spring and summer rains and keeps higher SWC most of these seasons.
+Interestingly, during 2023, GS and TT showed highest SWC at 30 and 45 cm, indicating a higher water availability to grapevine root system in these treatments.